james-york/starter-hugo-online-course/content/authors/Jonathan deHaan/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in the transformational power of games and play.
+bio: I'm interested in the transformational power of games and play in literacy teaching contexts.

 interests:
   - Pedagogy of Multiliteracies